 Areas of Concentration

-Students may designate cultural anthropology, physical anthropology, archeology, or linguistic anthropology as an area of concentration, depending on which subdiscipline's degree requirements they satisfy.
+Students may designate cultural anthropology, biological anthropology, archeology, or linguistic anthropology as an area of concentration, depending on which subdiscipline's degree requirements they satisfy.
 Alternatively, students may designate medical anthropology as an area of concentration if they have taken Patients and Healers, Medical Anthropology 1, Medical Anthropology 2, and 12 elective credits from a list of approved courses.
 The area of concentration will be officially recorded on the student's transcript, but does not appear on the diploma.
 In any case the degree awarded is not in the area of concentration but simply in anthropology.

 Committee.
 As soon as possible after completion of the core course requirements, and certainly by the third year in residence, prior to admission to candidacy, the student must establish a doctoral dissertation committee that will: 1) participate in the student's preparation of the dissertation research proposal; 2) administer the oral dissertation overview; 3) offer advice while the student is collecting field or laboratory/museum data as well as while the student is writing the dissertation; and 4) conduct the oral dissertation defense.
 This committee consists of at least three Graduate Faculty members from the Department of Anthropology, including the student's advisor, and at least one graduate faculty member from another department of the University or from another university.
 If a member of the graduate faculty of another university is selected, she or he must be approved in advance by the Associate Dean for Graduate Studies and Research.
 The student must petition the Graduate Studies Committee for approval of the dissertation committee.